 | Active tourist (photos, Instagram, daily Uber) | 4-6 days | 5 GB |

-If you're unsure about your consumption, check our guide on how much data you need for travel and calculate by apps.
-We almost always use less than we think if we take advantage of accommodation Wi-Fi.
+If you're unsure about your usage, check out our tips for saving data with an eSIM on a trip and adjust the plan to your actual pace.
+We almost always spend less than we think if we take advantage of the accommodation's Wi-Fi.

 Rio is a city: buy the Brazil eSIM

-Here's the important part: there is no eSIM just for Rio de Janeiro.
-Rio is a city within Brazil, so what you buy is the eSIM for the country, which works in Rio, Búzios, Petrópolis, or any corner your trip takes you.
+Here's the important part: there is no eSIM specifically for Rio de Janeiro.
+Rio is a city within Brazil, so what you buy is the country's eSIM, which works in Rio, Búzios, Petrópolis, or any other corner where your trip takes you.
 This is an advantage: if you take a day trip or change destinations, you still have data without buying anything else.

 How to activate it in one minute

-Having data in Rio is a matter of three steps that won't take you more than a minute.
+Having data in Rio is a matter of three steps that take less than a minute.
 First, you buy the Brazil eSIM and receive the QR code by email.
-Second, you install it from home with Wi-Fi: in settings, you add a mobile data plan and scan the code.
-Third, upon landing in Galeão, you activate the data for that line, and you're all set.
+Second, you install it from home using Wi-Fi: in settings, you add a mobile data plan and scan the code.
+Third, upon landing in Galeão, you activate the data for that line, and you're good to go.

-Before buying, check that your phone is compatible: almost all iPhones from XS onwards and recent mid-to-high-end Androids are.
+Before buying, check that your mobile is compatible: almost all iPhones from the XS onwards and recent mid-to-high-end Androids are.
 A useful detail for worry-free travel: as it's a second line, you can keep your Spanish SIM for calls and use the eSIM only for data.
-If the QR doesn't arrive or gives an error, don't panic, there's a quick solution and you have 24/7 Spanish support to help you during your trip.
+If the QR doesn't arrive or gives an error, don't panic, there's a quick solution and you have 24/7 support in Spanish to help you during your trip.

 Frequently asked questions